hongshui3000/BNNs_ARM_GAP8/gap8/README.md

 # Topic: Sound Events Classification using BNNs on Tightly Power-Restricted IoT Devices
 This is the source code of my thesis at ETH Zurich.
 *    Folder:
 	*   /model		: Model data on GAP8, DMA, memory allocation

     *   /layers		: XNOR Network on GAP8

-    *    /utility	: functions definitions, main functions.
+    *   /utility	: Functions definitions, main functions.

-	*    /preprocess	: Precalculate floating point model data into 32 bits or 16 bits fixpoint
+	*   /preprocess	: Precalculating floating point model data into 32 bits or 16 bits fixpoint

     *   /mfcc           : MFCC preprocessing using Greenwaves FFT library

 You will see more details in individual folder "README.md"